Snitkin-Lab-Umich/funQCD/README.md

 ```

 > The snakemake options present in profile/config.yaml should be visible in the dry run (such as memory and runtime for each rule).
 By default, --slurm is enabled in these options, and snakemake will submit jobs to the cluster using the account in your profile.
-If everything looks correct, start the run using a job script with minimal CPUs, minimal memory, and a long runtime.
+If everything looks correct, start the run using a job script with minimal CPUs, moderate memory, and a long runtime.
 An example job script is provided in `run_fqcd.job`.

 ```
 #!/bin/bash